wurmlab/SBC361-programming-in-R/practical.md

 ## Functions

-Functions are pieces of code that are made to take an input (generally known as parameters), do something with it, and give back an output.
+Functions are pieces of code that are made to take an input (generally known as arguments), do something with it, and give back an output.
+They are interesting because they allow you to run the same piece of code multiple times without having to write it entirely at each time.
 To take a self-explanatory example:
 ```
 x      <- c(2,3,4,5)
-mean(x)
+x.mean <- mean(x)
 ```
-We just used the function `mean` on an vector.
+We just used the `mean()` function, one of many function loaded by default in R. The point of this function is that you can calculate the mean of any vector without explicitly writing the formula for the `mean` each time.
 The interesting thing about R is that it is possible to create your own functions.
-Let us reate our own function to calculate the mean:
+Let's create our own function to calculate the mean:
 ```
 ## Define function named myMean